cfengine/documentation/enterprise-cfengine-guide/settings.markdown

 ![Role Management](Settings-role.png)

-Roles are used to limit access.
-Roles can limit access for reporting on hosts that have or do not have specific classes.
+Roles limit access to host data and access to shared assets like saved reports and dashboards.

+Roles limit access to which hosts can be seen based on the classes reported by the host.
 For example if you want to limit a users ability to report only on hosts in the "North American Data Center" you could setup a role that includes only the `location_nadc` class.

-If you have multiple roles assigned to a user, the user can access only hosts that match all of their role restrictions.
+When multiple roles assigned to a user, the user can access only resources that match the most restrictive across all of their role restrictions.
 For example, if you have the admin role and a role that matches zero hosts, the user will not see any hosts in Mission Portal.
+A shared report will only be accessible to a user if the user has all roles that the report was restricted to.

+In order to access a shared reports or dashboard the use must have all roles that the report or dashboard was shared with.

+In order to see a host, none of the classes reported by the host can match the class exclusions from any role the user has.

 Users without a role will not be able to see any hosts in Mission Portal.

+Role **suse**:
+- Class include: `SUSE`
+- Class exclude: empty

+Role **cfengine_3**:
+- Class include: `cfengine_3`
+- Class exclude: empty

+Role `no_windows`
+- Class include: `cfengine_3`
+- Class exclude: windows

+Role **windows_ubuntu**
+- Class include: `windows`
+- Class include: `ubuntu`
+- Class exclude: empty

+User one has role `SUSE`.

+User two has roles `no_windows` and `cfengine_3`.

+User three has roles `windows_ubuntu` and `no_windows`.

+A report shared with `SUSE` and `no_windows` will not be seen by any of the listed users.

+A report shared with `no_windows` and `cfengine_3` will only be seen by user two.

+A report shared with `SUSE` will be seen by user one.

+User one will only be able to see hosts that report the `SUSE` class.

+User two will be able to see all hosts that have **not** reported the `windows` class.

+User three will only be able to see hosts that have reported the `ubuntu` class.

 **Predefined Roles:**